-With 30 years of live performances under his belt, Brad Fielder is a well seasoned entertainer.
-Paying homage to the American experience, he makes folk music for all folks.
-It's quirky and relevant, old and new fashioned.
-While busking as a one-man-band or leading a full ensemble on a festival stage the mission remains the same: Bring the music to the people.
+Brad Fielder makes folk music for all folks.
+It's quirky and relevant, old and new fashioned; an homage to the American experience.
+You can find him busking downtown as a one-man band or leading a full ensemble on a festival stage.
+Regardless of venue, the mission remains the same: Bring the music to the people.

 PRESS & REVIEWS